Why did the Queensland Government bring forward the Commission's recommendations to May?

 How can I be sure the Commissioner will hear my point of view?

-Throughout the inquiry, the Commissioner has sought input on various critical issues regarding the Child Safety system by calling for submissions.
+Throughout the inquiry, the Commissioner sought input on various critical issues regarding the Child Safety system by calling for submissions.
 All members of the public with relevant information were encouraged to make a submission to the Commission in response to requests through the Commission.
 All submissions were reviewed.

 What areas of the child safety system will be reviewed?